 The pattern of employment losses are extremely worrisome for workers of color, particularly in the public sector.
 While leisure, hospitality, and retail employment has begun to rise, public sector jobs have seen some of the biggest industry losses.
-In September, there were 1.2 million fewer
+In September, there were 1.2 million fewer state and local government jobs over the last seven months.
+States have begun slashing budgets and workforces to make up for revenue shortfalls, with some of the highest government job losses lost in education.

-Black workers make up nearly 20 percent_of the federal workforce.
-Public sector jobs, with union representation, high pay, health insurance, and retirement, have long been a pathway into the middle class.47 Black public sector workers also earn 46 percent more than their private sector counterparts, with 22 percent higher incomes.48Homeownership, a marker of stability and intergenerational wealth, is also much higher for public sector workers.
+Black workers make up nearly 20 percent\of the federal workforce.
+Public sector jobs, with union representation, high pay, health insurance, and retirement, have long been a pathway into the middle class.
+Black public sector workers also earn 46 percent more than their private sector counterparts, with 22 percent higher incomes.Homeownership, a marker of stability and intergenerational wealth, is also much higher for public sector workers.

 For a strong economic recovery, policymakers at the federal and state level should be increasing these jobs, not decreasing them.
-The half-a-million public sector jobs that have been lost, along with impending state budget cuts, are an ominous sign that Black workers will continue to be hit hardest by the recession.49 The U.S. economy saw a similar pattern after the 2008 crisis, when states, cities, and counties were forced to make severe job cuts, from which it took years to recover.50 As shown in Figure 7, the drop in government employment today has been much steeper.
+The half-a-million public sector jobs that have been lost, along with impending state budget cuts, are an ominous sign that Black workers will continue to be hit hardest by the recession.
+The U.S. economy saw a similar pattern after the 2008 crisis, when states, cities, and counties were forced to make severe job cuts, from which it took years to recover.
+As shown in Figure 7, the drop in government employment today has been much steeper.
 It has also been slower to recover and is showing signs of falling again.